IvanNece/Modeling_and_Control_of_Cyberphysical_Systems/README.md

 This repository contains the complete project for the course *Modeling and Control of Cyber-Physical Systems* at Politecnico di Torino, Academic Year 2024/2025.

+# To explore the implementations, refer to the specific README files inside each part's subfolder.

 ## Overview

 The project is divided into two main parts: